remyoudompheng/yamaquasi/README.md

 to SageMath API `ecm.factor()` but not SageMath `factor()` which returns a factorization object.
 When not using a timeout, the elements of the list are expected to be pseudoprimes.

+The `factor_smooth` function can be used to partially factor a number and obtain all prime factors below a given size with very high probability (at least 99%).

 # Available factoring algorithms